i-am-fyre/BasicCMS/README.md

 Once the pre-requisites above have been installed and configurations are set, do the following:
 - `export FLASK_APP=main.py`
 - `flask run`

 Your local server should then be running at http://localhost:5000

+If you want this to be accessible to other hosts on the network, you can run with the host flag:
+- `flask run --host=0.0.0.0`

 ## Screenshots
 ![MangosRegister](https://user-images.githubusercontent.com/58180427/162591117-71d84e9b-f769-4d8d-a5a3-457ef0180c80.png)